markaylett/developer/docs/articles/limitorderbooks/README.md

 The LOB gets its name from a standard order type known as a "limit" order; a LOB is essentially a book of limit orders.

-Orders sent to the LOB may also specify a "limit" price.
-The limit price specifies the worst price at which the trader is willing to trade.
-Limit prices may be specified on order types besides limit orders, so a limit price does not necessarily imply a limit order.
-To avoid any confusion, the limit price is subsequently referred to simply as the price.
+The price on a limit order is known as the limit price.
+The limit price specifies the worst price at which the trader is willing to trade (highest for bids and lowest for offers).
+This article deals exclusively with limit orders, so the limit price is subsequently referred to simply as the price.

 ## Resting Orders

 A trade happens when a buy or sell order is matched with one or more pre-existing orders in the LOB.
 How an order behaves when it is not immediately filled varies between order types.

-Limit orders that are not immediately filled are placed in the LOB according to their side (buy or sell) and price.
+Limit orders may also specify how long they are "good for".
+If a limit order is good for a period of time, and it is not immediately filled, then it is placed in the LOB according to its side (buy or sell) and price.
 An unmatched limit order that is live or "working" in the LOB is known as a "resting" order.
 Order types that cannot rest in the order book are either immediately filled or cancelled.